 HE Bin Sulayem asserted that this recognition enhances the competitive edge of EZW and companies that fall under it.
 Its keenness to implement the best existing international practices on the principle of ‘planning, implementation, verification’, where a comprehensive plan ensures continuity of services in the event of any disruption as well as the appointment of an official in every management level and provide the required support to team members through re-distribution of responsibilities within the team.

 The Chairman emphasised that this success was the vision of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai to provide superior customer service and operational efficiency to all companies and thus, supporting the process of economic development of Dubai and the UAE.

-Ibrahim Mohamed Aljanahi, Deputy CEO and Chief Commercial Officer of Jafza and Talal Al Hashimi, Chief Operations Officer received the certificate from the Consuler General of UK to Dubai, Mr Paul Fox, also in attendance was Ahmad Al Khatib, General Manager of BSI, and senior management from both sides during a ceremony held at the Jafza headquarters.
+Ibrahim Mohamed Aljanahi, Deputy CEO and Chief Commercial Officer of Jafza and Talal Al Hashimi, Chief Operations Officer received the certificate from the Consular General of UK to Dubai, Mr Paul Fox, also in attendance was Ahmad Al Khatib, General Manager of BSI, and senior management from both sides during a ceremony held at the Jafza headquarters.